 Roy Holmberg is the newest addition to the Old Dawg line up.
 Roy began by playing bass through his amp with Jimi Hendrix coming through his headphones when he was 12.
 He played bass in classic rock and country bands in the 80's and did studio work to keep himself busy.
 Besides the bass, he plays acoustic and electric guitar.

-Phil is now a retired school principal, Rick recently retired as a prison guard and Roy is an inventory control supervisor.
+Phil is now a retired school principal, Rick is a retired prison guard, and Roy is a recently retired Inventory control supervisor.
 "We find ourselves being drawn back to playing music for music's sake.
 We're not in it for the money or the glory.
 We still get that feeling of the music taking us to a place that few people have an opportunity to go.
 We're a couple of friends still in search of The Lost Chord.
 We may have more expensive instruments and equipment with all kinds of buttons, dials and switches, but we still are a couple of kids jamming in the basement."
 It doesn't get much better than that.

 We used to have a couple of other guitarists.
 Now its just Rick, Roy and Phil.